Freddie Fields: Biography

-Born to a Jewish family, Fields was the brother of band leader Shep Fields.
+Fields was born to a Jewish family, the brother of band leader Shep Fields.

+Field's obituary in Variety magazine described his early career:

-Fields and partner David Begelman founded the international talent agency Creative Management Associates (CMA).
+In 1960, Fields and fellow former MCA agent David Begelman founded the international talent agency Creative Management Associates (CMA).
 At CMA, Fields and Begelman pioneered the movie "package", where the talent agency put their stars, directors and writers together on a single project.

-CMA developed numerous agents including Sue Mengers, Mike Medavoy, Sam Cohn, and Jeff Berg (who became president in 1979).
-CMA was instrumental in the development of such stars as Judy Garland, Woody Allen, Henry Fonda, Marilyn Monroe, Robert Redford, Peter Sellers, Steve McQueen and later Steven Spielberg, George Lucas, Burt Bacharach, Neil Young, and Jack Carter, and into the 1980s promoted the likes of Richard Gere and Mel Gibson.
-While at CMA, he was involved with numerous blockbuster films including Butch Cassidy and the Sundance Kid, American Graffiti and Star Wars.
+CMA developed numerous agents, including Sue Mengers, Mike Medavoy, Sam Cohn, and Jeff Berg (who became president in 1979).
+CMA was instrumental in the development of such stars as Woody Allen, Robert Redford, Peter Sellers, Steve McQueen and later Steven Spielberg, George Lucas, Burt Bacharach, Neil Young, and Jack Carter, and into the 1980s promoted the likes of Richard Gere and Mel Gibson.
+While at CMA, he was involved with numerous blockbuster films, including Butch Cassidy and the Sundance Kid, American Graffiti, and Star Wars.
 Fields played a key role in the merger of CMA with the International Famous Agency to form International Creative Management (ICM).

-Fields was a partner in the First Artists Company with Paul Newman, Steve McQueen, Dustin Hoffman, Sidney Poitier, and Barbra Streisand.
-While First Artists only lasted for five years, it was unique in that it owned the films it produced, such as The Getaway (1972).
+Starting in 1969, Fields was a partner in the First Artists Company with Paul Newman, Steve McQueen, Dustin Hoffman, Sidney Poitier, and Barbra Streisand.
+While First Artists only lasted for about ten years, it was unique in that it owned the films it produced, such as The Getaway (1972).

+In 1978, a New York Magazine article alleged that Fields and Begelman had embezzled money from Judy Garland when Begelman was her agent.

-He later served as president of MGM and United Artists.
+Fields later served as president of MGM and United Artists.